RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Related Work

 \paragraph{Diffusion models for structured prediction.} Continuous DDPM~\cite{ho2020ddpm} and discrete D3PM~\cite{austin2021structured} established the theoretical foundations for denoising-based generation.
 D3PM's absorbing and uniform forward transitions over discrete state spaces are directly relevant to entity-identity recovery.
 DiffusionCom~\cite{huang2025diffusioncom} brings a related perspective to MMKGC by multimodal diffusion.
-RADD differs in two respects: it denoises discrete entity identities rather than continuous embeddings, and confines the denoiser to a KGE-supplied shortlist, avoiding full-vocabulary sparsity.
+RADD differs in two respects: it denoises discrete entity identities rather than continuous embeddings, and uses a KGE-supplied shortlist as hard decision support at final ranking.